-Generates thumbnails, HTML5-compliant videos, and embed codes for locally hosted videos.
-Requires FFMPEG or LIBAV for thumbnails and encodes.
+Generates thumbnails, encodes HTML5-compliant videos, and embeds locally hosted videos.
+Requires FFMPEG or LIBAV for encoding.

-You have the option to use either the lightweight, flexible Video.js HTML5 player or Adobe's Strobe Media Playback Flash player.
-The HTML5 player is styled the same in all browsers and is easily customizable.
-The Strobe Media Playback option will default to a Flash video player if you're using a Flash-compatible file (flv, f4v, mp4, mov, or m4v).
+You have the option to use either the lightweight, flexible Video.js HTML5 player, the WordPress default player (introduced in WordPress version 3.6), or Adobe's Strobe Media Playback Flash player.
+The Video.js player is styled the same in all desktop browsers and is easily customizable.
+The Strobe Media Playback option is not recommended.
+It will default to a Flash video player if you're using a Flash-compatible file (flv, f4v, mp4, mov, or m4v).
 Otherwise it will use the Video.js player as a fallback.
 No matter which player you use, the video will resize on the fly to fit the container it's in.

 You can also use the plugin to create a popup video gallery.
 The shortcode uses options similar to the WordPress image gallery shortcode.
 In its simplest form use the code

-If you have them installed on your server, the plugin can use FFMPEG or LIBAV to generate thumbnails and encode HTML5/mobile videos.
+The plugin can use FFMPEG or LIBAV to encode videos and make thumbnails if you have them installed on your server.
 By default the plugin looks for FFMPEG in

 /usr/local/bin but if the application is installed in a different place on your server, you can point it to the correct place in the plugin settings.
 Users running WordPress on Windows servers should try using Linux-style paths (with forward slashes instead of backslashes and a forward slash